oculus42/py-tile-merge/README.md

 ## Python 3 Tile Download and Merge Script
 Basic Tiled Image Download and Stitching

+Some high-quality image viewers use a tile system like Open Street Maps or Google Maps, where image content is downloaded in a number of small pieces.
+Sometimes those images are public domain but have no option to download the original, high-quality source.
+That's why this script exists.

 ## Requirements
 * Python 3
 * Pillow